What is the school mindset that so many homeschoolers want to deschool?

 Why do homeschoolers want to deschool?

 Culture teaches us how to teach our kids.

-- We assume kids should always be busy, be kept busy.
+- We assume kids should always be busy.

-- That they must have a constant exposure to new things.
+- That kids must have a constant exposure to new things.

 - Kids need to identify in a particular grade.